hearbenchmark/hear-baseline/README.md

 required by the HEAR 2021 NeurIPS competition.

-Includes a simple DSP-based audio embedding consisting of a Mel-frequency spectrogram followed by a random projectionm, implemented in PyTorch, TensorFlow, and Keras.
+Includes a simple DSP-based audio embedding consisting of a Mel-frequency spectrogram followed by a random projection, implemented in PyTorch, TensorFlow, and Keras.

 Additionally, we wrap several benchmark audio embedding models.
 However, many of them are ineffecient because of limiting assumptions